yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 ## Preparing the microSD Card

-We will now format the microSD card to `FAT32` and place some files downloaded from the prerequisites section into it.
+We'll now format the microSD card to `FAT32` and place some files downloaded from the prerequisites section into it.
 > **NOTE:** The `exFAT` file system is not recommended as that format is prone to file corruption when the microSD card interacts with the Switch.
 Large capacity microSD cards are usually formatted as `exFAT` by default.

 **Step 1:** Insert the microSD card into your computer.